vyca2017/content/content/tutorials/file-management/file-management.md

 ## 1. The File Management Workflow

-Every project at Graphcool comes with a `File` model that is used for file management.
+Every project at Graphcool comes with a `File` type that is used for file management.
 Whenever you upload a new file, a `File` node is created.
 Afterwards, your file will be available at a secret location that is stored in that node, amongst other meta information.
 While access to the file node is protected with the same role-based permission system as all other nodes, everyone with knowledge of the secret or url of a file can access it!

 ## 2. Uploading a File